flogothetis/distributed-non-sharded-key-value-db-raft-consensus-raftDB/README.md

 ## About this project
-In this proejct a Key-Value distributed database like Redis, Voldermort and DynamoDB was implemented in Go.
-There is no doubt that scalability and availability is the major concern when a modern system is designed.
-The ability to scale up and down according to business needs and demands is the most crucial part of nowadays applications.
-In this project we have developed a realiable and scalable key-value database using Raft consensus algorithm.
+In this project a Key-Value distributed database like Redis, Voldermort and DynamoDB was implemented in Go.
+There is no doubt that fault-tolerance and availability are the major concerns when a modern system is designed.
+The ability to keep your business 24/7 available when it is scaled up is the most crucial part of nowadays applications.
+In this project we have developed a reliable and fault-tolerant key-value database using Raft consensus algorithm.
 The project was implemented according to [Raft extended paper](https://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14).
-Since it is not common to have enough servers to implement such distributed algorithms, we borowed the network simulator, created by MIT, to simulate unstable network and servers.
-We used the [MIT's lab code](https://pdos.csail.mit.edu/6.824/) as base and we coded up the Raft's actual algorithm.
+Since we don't have enough servers to implement such distributed algorithms, we borowed the network simulator, created by MIT, to simulate unstable network and servers.
+We used the [MIT's lab code](https://pdos.csail.mit.edu/6.824/) as code base and we implemented on top that the Raft algorithm.

 ## What RaftDB can do ?
 - Append/Put Key-Value pairs
-- Get Values by Key
+- Get Value by Key
 - Guarantees scalability, availaiblity, fault-tolerance when the minority of replica servers are down.

 ## About Raft algorithm